 If you forget your password at any time, you can simply request a new one from the login page.

-The standard question about disability on our online application is designed to ensure that recruiting managers are able to meet the first requirement of the scheme, namely to interview all disabled candidates who meet the minimum criteria for the post (as indicated on the person specification).
+During the application process you will be asked if you wish to apply under the Two Tick scheme.
+This ensures that recruiting managers can meet the first requirement of the scheme, namely to interview all disabled candidates who meet the minimum criteria for the post (as indicated on the person specification).